-Future Farm were first brought to my attention when I noticed their bold advertising scattered across East London.
-At first I had no idea what brand the advert was really for.
+Future Farm was first brought to my attention when I noticed their bold advertising scattered across East London.
+At first, I had no idea what brand the advert was really for.
 There were just these huge billboards advertising ‘Mars Awaits’, as if we’ve messed up this planet so much that we must all move planets.

 A few weeks later these billboards had been graffitied over with Future Farm branding and a tagline ‘The future is earth.
 The future is plant-based’.

 So it is no surprise that their branding and packaging also look like something you’d find in a spaceship.

 I love it.
 It is very different to any other vegan brands out there.
 And their message really gets across, hopefully attracting more people who care about the planet to plant-based foods.

 So I thought it was about time to try out their vegan sausages to find out whether their food really is the stuff of the future.

 These vegan sausages are some of my favourites due to their texture and taste.
 They work perfectly inside a sausage sandwich and alongside your Sunday morning fry-up.

 It looks like I’ve piqued your interest in these futuristic vegan sausages from Future Farm, so now let’s get on to covering what it is that I really enjoy about eating and cooking with them.